What is Coaching?

 My role as a life coach is to ask powerful questions, act as a sounding board, provide objective assessment and observations, listen fully and actively, challenge your blind spots, and foster shifts in thinking that reveal fresh perspectives.
 I'm here to help you become more attuned to your inherent values, strengths, and modalities (some of the ways you might take in and process information), so you can build a life that works for you.
 In coaching, you - the client - are the expert of your own life.

 Our sessions follow a specific framework enabling us to collaborate effectively.
 There is a beginning, middle, and end which I guide you through, to help you move forward through the session and stay focused.

 Coaching is action-based, so although great awareness may come about during the call, it is up to you to do the hard work between sessions to incorporate and experiment with what you have learned about yourself and your situation.
 New awareness helps guide what next steps to take, keeping in mind the values and ultimate goals that are important to you.

-A 2014 Global Coaching Client Study conducted on behalf of the International Coach Federation found that of those individuals who had received coaching:
+A 2022 Global Coaching Client Study conducted on behalf of the International Coach Federation found that individuals who received coaching:

 What Coaching is Not

 As explained by Dr. Patrick Williams, EdD, MCC in his article, "Border Line" (published in Choice magazine), "While coaching and therapy share some similarities, psychotherapy often focuses on the impact the past has on the present, on healing psychological dysfunction, and on relieving emotional pain.
 The therapist is considered to be the expert, the one with answers about what is right for the client.

 Coaching focuses on the present and future, the client's strengths, life purpose and goals, working with clients to create possibilities to enrich their lives.
 Based on the belief that all individuals are whole, capable individuals, coaching assumes the client is the expert, able to determine what is best for their